 Building Our Heart’s Capacity for Caring and Compassion

-This iBme Wisdom Talk and Guided Meditation for a Time of Uncertainty were recorded during an online Harvard spring break retreat that was originally scheduled to be in-person.
+Both our iBme Wisdom Talk and Guided Meditation for a Time of Uncertainty were recorded during an online Harvard Spring Break retreat that was originally scheduled to be in-person.
 The swift transition to an online format helped us realize that what we do — equip people with mindfulness skills in ways that catalyze personal and communal transformation — can happen in an online environment.

 Sara Shapouri has been practicing meditation since 2008 and participated in numerous retreats at the Insight Meditation Society, including a 3-month silent retreat.
 Sara also sits on IMS’ Board of Directors.
 She graduated from the University of Virginia’s School of Law, with a particular interest in human rights and social justice and has worked to promote the welfare of children in countries around the world.